jrekier/minimal-mistakes/_posts/2016-12-05-input-fortran.md

 end subroutine assign_real
 ```

-The GitHub repository contains an easy example presenting all the features.
+The [git repository](https://github.com/jrekier/inputf90) contains an easy example presenting all the features.